Ship smarter, not harder: avoid amazon FBA late fees with FlockDirect

 - Ensure your BOL is properly filled out and meets all of Amazon’s requirements.
 Otherwise, Amazon will refuse your goods upon delivery, and your items will be late.

-- Pay for faster (but pricier) full truckload (TL) service to avoid hub-and-spoke terminals and slowdowns.
+- Pay for faster (but pricier) truckload (TL) service to avoid hub-and-spoke terminals and slowdowns.

 - Utilize a freight broker that partners with trusted carriers to ensure on-time delivery—like Flock Freight!

 Flock Freight’s premium FlockDirect algorithm ships your LTL freight via shared truckload service, which combines freight from multiple shippers that’s moving in the same direction into one truckload.
 With shared truckload, you receive truckload (TL) service without the exorbitant cost—so your delivery doesn’t suffer from slowdowns or damage due to frequent unloading.
 We match your shipment to the perfect carrier on the most efficient route, so it travels straight from your business to Amazon’s fulfillment center.
 We’ll help you ensure your BOL is in tip-top shape, and give you full control over your pickup and delivery schedule—at no additional cost.